6 March 2019

 Because women are born with a finite amount of eggs and these eggs age as we do, women over 35 face an increased risk of miscarriage as the quality of the eggs decline.
 By the time a woman has turned 43, there is a 50% chance a pregnancy will miscarry.
 With aging, there can be an increased amount of exposure to oxidative stresses affecting the DNA which makes up the genetic material of a woman’s eggs.
 This affects the health and quality of the eggs and ultimately the quality of the embryo and its risk of miscarrying.
 It’s important to remember that no matter how healthy you are or how young you feel, this will not prevent the quality of your eggs declining with time and the risk of chromosomally abnormal pregnancies increasing with age.

 Does a man’s age increase the risk of miscarriage?

-While a man’s age does not have the same impact on his fertility compared with women, the quality of sperm does decreases with age, especially after the age of 40 which may increase the risk of miscarriage and also infertility.
-In the same way that aging increase’s a woman’s eggs exposure to oxidative stresses, affecting the DNA of genetic material, so too does it affect a male’s sperm, and ultimately the quality of the embryo.
+While a man’s age does not have the same impact on his fertility compared with women, the quality of sperm does decrease with age, especially after the age of 40 - potentially increasing the risk of miscarriage and infertility.
+In the same way that aging increases a woman’s eggs exposure to oxidative stresses, affecting the DNA of genetic material, so too does it affect the male’s sperm, and ultimately the quality of the embryo.
 The risk of miscarriage is twice as high for women whose male partner is aged over 45 than for those whose partners are under 25.

 Does stress increase my chance of miscarriage?